semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ![Screenshot of the Editor's splash screen](/img/editor-splashscreen.png)

-**Semgrep Editor (Beta)** is an advanced tool for **rule writing**.
+**Semgrep Editor** is an advanced tool for **rule writing**.
 Write rules on a YAML editor, verify their performance through tests, and add them to your organization’s [Rule Board](https://semgrep.dev/docs/semgrep-app/rule-board/) to enforce code standards and increase code security.

 To quickly learn Semgrep patterns and syntax, explore the Editor’s library of rules from the **public [Rule Registry](https://semgrep.dev/explore)**.
 Rules from the Registry can detect OWASP vulnerabilities, best practice violations, and security issues for a wide variety of languages and frameworks.
 Semgrep Editor enables you to **adapt these rules** for your own organization’s use by [forking](#jumpstart-rule-writing-using-existing-rules) them.